MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/overview.md

 1. **Your origin application servers** need to be ready to accept traffic from either service.
 You need to consider how you [secure traffic to your origin](#origin-security), and what responsibilities Azure Front Door and other upstream services provide.
 Ensure that your application can handle traffic from whichever path your traffic flows through.

-## Understand your use of Azure Front Door
+## Consistency of ingress paths

 Azure Front Door provides many capabilities to make your application more resilient, performant, and secure.
 It's important that you understand which capabilities and features you use and rely on.
 When you have an understanding of how you use Azure Front Door, you can determine which alternative services provide the minimum capabilities that you need, and you can decide on an architectural approach.
 If you plan to send traffic through multiple paths to reach your application, you need to ensure that each path has equivalent capabilities.
-Or, you need to make an informed decision about which capabilities are essential and which aren't.
+Or, you need to make an informed decision about which capabilities are essential and which capabilities can be omitted when your solution is in a degraded mode.

 When planning an alternative traffic path, here are some key questions you should consider: